buildspace/buildspace-projects/NFT_Collection/en/Section_1/Lesson_2_Get_Local_Env_Running.md

 npm init -y
 npm install --save-dev hardhat
 ```
+Note: If you have hardhat already installed from previous projects, you can omit the last command (npm install --save-dev hardhat).

 You may see a message about vulnerabilities after you run the last command and install Hardhat.
 Every time you install something from NPM, there is a security check done to see if any of the packages the library you're installing has any reported vulnerabilities.
 This is more of a warning to you so you are aware!
 Google around a bit about these vulnerabilities if you want to know more!